-- Water (8 litres or more) – There may not be immediate access to water where you end up.
+- Water (8 liters or more).
+Next to a survey meter, this is the most important thing to bring.
+Skimp on food before you skimp on water. – There may not be immediate access to water where you end up.
 Or the city water system pumps may not operate without power.
 So having enough water is more important than food.
 You can go three weeks or more without food, but only 3 days or less without water.
-I would carry a couple of 2 litre bottles in my backpack and then also then carry a 4 or 6 litre jug of water in my hand.
-This is for one person.
+I would carry a couple of 2 litre bottles in my backpack and then also carry a couple of 3 or 4 litre jugs of water, one in each hand.
+This would be for one person.
 (Note: Old FEMA guidelines for fallout shelters called for a minimum of 13.5 litres (3.5 gallons) of potable water for each shelter occupant.
 This would, they said, would be sufficient for drinking and basic cleanliness for a period of 5-6 days.)

 - Ready-to-eat food that will keep without refrigeration.
-Dried fruits, nuts, jerky, etc. are a good choice.
+Dried fruits, nuts, jerky, emergency survival rations etc. are a good choice.
 They have real nutrition for the weight and will keep for long periods of time.

 - Battery powered radio and extra batteries (to hear government announcements.
 Remember, the Internet might well be down if there is no power.

 - Phone and charger (in case the cell network is still up and operating)